What is GLBA and How Does it Apply to Faxing?

 GLBA safeguards non-public “personally identifiable information” (PII).
 That can include names, addresses, phone numbers, social security numbers, bank and credit card account numbers, credit or debit card purchases, court records from a consumer report, or any other personal financial information that arises from a consumer’s business relationship with a financial services firm.

 It's important to note that GLBA rules cover “customers” and “consumers”, – and that those two terms are not used interchangeably.
-GLBA protections do not merely apply to organizations and individuals with whom you do business directly; they also apply to third-party data that is entrusted to you.
+GLBA protections do not merely applied to organizations and individuals with whom you do business directly; they also apply to third-party data that is entrusted to you.
 If a consumer’s PII is entrusted to you, then you are responsible for safeguarding it.

-Whenever anyone in your organization transmits or receives PII via fax, that information should be fully encrypted both “in transit” (that is when it is in the process of being transmitted) and “at rest” (that is when a copy of the information is stored so that it can be retrieved and viewed later.)
+Whenever anyone in your organization transmits or receives PII via fax, that information should be fully encrypted both “in-transit” (that is, when it is in the process of being transmitted) and “at rest” (that is, when a copy of the information is stored so that it can be retrieved and viewed later.)
 It’s important that the encryption technology used to protect PII be fully up-to-date, employing the latest and most secure methods of securing consumers’ data.

 At WestFax, we take security very seriously.
 In fact, thousands of customers rely on us to maintain the highest possible security standards for their fax communications.
 We use the latest encryption standards and security best practices, including TLS 1.2+ protocols for in-transit faxes and AES 256-bit encryption for fax documents stored in the cloud.